AdBank/adbank-token-management-system/DOCUMENT.md

 *	/userTokenBalance
 	Parameters:
-		userId: string value which is unique
+		walletId: string value which is unique

 	Description:
 		This endpoint returns token balance of user